MineTrax/minetrax.github.io/docs/web/change-player-password-feature.md

 ## Permissions

+- `reset any_player_password` - This is staff(admin) permission.
+This allows staffs to reset password of any player.

 - `cannot player_password_reset` - Sometime you want to restrict this feature to some specific roles (eg: staffs).
 You can give this permission to the roles which you want to restrict from using this feature.